TritonVM/triton-vm/specification/src/instruction-specific-transition-constraints.md

 1. If `hv0` is 1, then `st2` is copied to `st7`.
 1. If `hv0` is 1, then `st3` is copied to `st8`.
 1. If `hv0` is 1, then `st4` is copied to `st9`.
-1. The stack element in `st11` does not change.
-1. The stack element in `st12` does not change.
-1. The stack element in `st13` does not change.
-1. The stack element in `st14` does not change.
-1. The stack element in `st15` does not change.
-1. The top of the OpStack underflow, i.e., `osv`, does not change.
-1. The OpStack pointer does not change.
-1. If `hv0` is 0, then the RAM value `ramv` does not change.

 ### Polynomials